ColdWindScholar/pyc39to38/README.md

 ## Why?

-Many decompilers like [uncompyle6][uncompyle6] and [pycdc][pycdc] don't completely support Python 3.9 yet.\
+Decompiler like [uncompyle6][uncompyle6] doesn't support Python 3.9 yet.\
-This tool can be used to convert the bytecode to 3.8 and then you can decompile it.
+This tool can be used to convert the bytecode to 3.8 then you can decompile it.

 ## How it works